Icinga/icinga2/doc/06-distributed-monitoring.md

 ![Icinga 2 Windows Setup](images/distributed-monitoring/icinga2_windows_setup_installer_04.png)
 ![Icinga 2 Windows Setup](images/distributed-monitoring/icinga2_windows_setup_installer_05.png)

-The graphical installer will offer to run the Icinga 2 setup wizard after the installation.
+The graphical installer offers to run the Icinga 2 setup wizard after the installation.
+Select the check box to proceed.

+> **Tip**
+>
-You can also manually run the Icinga 2 setup wizard from the Start menu.
+> You can also run the Icinga 2 setup wizard from the Start menu later.

-On a fresh installation the setup wizard will guide you through the initial configuration and offer to use CSR auto-signing for generating the SSL certificate.
+On a fresh installation the setup wizard guides you through the initial configuration.
+It also provides a mechanism to send a certificate request to the [CSR signing master](distributed-monitoring-setup-sign-certificates-master).

-You'll need the following configuration details:
+The following configuration details are required:

   Parameter           | Description
   --------------------|--------------------
-  Common name (CN)    | **Required.** By convention this should be the host's FQDN.
+  Instance name       | **Required.** By convention this should be the host's FQDN.
 Defaults to the FQDN.
-  Request ticket      | **Required.** Paste the previously generated [ticket number](06-distributed-monitoring.md#distributed-monitoring-setup-csr-auto-signing).
+  Setup ticket        | **Optional.** Paste the previously generated [ticket number](06-distributed-monitoring.md#distributed-monitoring-setup-csr-auto-signing).
+If left blank, the certificate request must be [signed on the master node](06-distributed-monitoring.md#distributed-monitoring-setup-on-demand-csr-signing).

 Fill in the required information and click `Add` to add a new master connection.